erikdubois/void-chadwm/README.md

 https://github.com/erikdubois/arcolinux-nemesis/tree/master/Personal/settings/

-Type in a terminal
+Find the folder with the name of the distro + chadwm and go inside the folder.

+Open a terminal in that folder and run the starting script.

 ./1 and press twice on TAB and it will run the scripts.

-Decide what to run is also an option ofcourse.
+Or choose the scripts you want to run.

 # Youtube